Model-agnostic super-resolution in high dimensions: Introduction

 \subsection{Connections with population recovery}

 As mentioned above, the problem of population recovery has been studied in detail in theoretical computer science in recent years.
-The two most relevant works for us are the independent and concurrent works \cite{polyanskiy2017sample, de2020sharp} which studied the problem of {\em recovering heavy hitters} from samples on the hypercube that have been contaminated with ``bit-flip noise.''
+The two most relevant works for us are \cite{polyanskiy2017sample, de2020sharp}, which are independent and concurrent with each other, and which studied the problem of {\em recovering heavy hitters} from samples on the hypercube that have been contaminated with ``bit-flip noise.''
 In this problem, there is an unknown distribution $\mathcal{D}$ over $\{0,1\}^n$.
 Given a parameter $\rho \in (0,1]$, we define the ``noisy distribution" $\mathcal{D}_\rho$ as follows: to generate a sample from $\mathcal{D}_\rho$, we first sample $\bx \sim \mathcal{D}$ and then flip every bit of $\bx$ independently with probability $(1-\rho)/2$.
 The goal is to recover (in some sense) the unknown distribution $\mathcal{D}$ from the noisy samples.

 Both \cite{polyanskiy2017sample} and \cite{de2020sharp} showed that for any constants $\rho<1$ and $\epsilon>0$, there is an algorithm which can recover the $\epsilon$-heavy hitters of $\mathcal{D}$ (i.e., the points $x \in \zo^n$ such that $\calD(x) \geq \eps$) with sample complexity $\approx \exp(n^{1/3})$.
 Furthermore, for such points, the algorithm also outputs $\mathcal{D}(x)$ up to $\pm \epsilon/2$.
 In other words, the algorithm outputs the exact location and the approximate mass of each of the heavy hitters.